SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 **Title XXI** - State Children's Health Insurance Program.

-Can I create multiple enrollments for one person (e.g., if a person is licensed as two or more kinds of provider)?
+Can I create multiple applications for one person (e.g., if a person is licensed as two or more kinds of provider)?
 ------------------------------------------------------------------------------------------------------------------

 Yes.

-Why would a provider have multiple enrollments?
+Why would a provider have multiple applications?
 -----------------------------------------------

 An individual person might be licensed as two or more kinds of provider.

-How do I input an enrollment for an individual provider who is affiliated with multiple organizations (e.g., a psychologist who works for two clinics)?
+How do I input an application for an individual provider who is affiliated with multiple organizations (e.g., a psychologist who works for two clinics)?
 -------------------------------------------------------------------------------------------------------------------------------------------------------

-You can choose to "Add Another Practice Location" on the "Practice Info" screen of the enrollment application.
+You can choose to "Add Another Practice Location" on the "Practice Info" screen of the application application.
 This is a way to indicate that a provider works with multiple group practices.

-How do I input an enrollment for an organization with several individual providers (e.g., a clinic employing several physicians)?
+How do I input an application for an organization with several individual providers (e.g., a clinic employing several physicians)?
 ---------------------------------------------------------------------------------------------------------------------------------

-Choose the correct organizational provider type during the first step of enrollment.
+Choose the correct organizational provider type during the first step of application.
 On the member entry screen, click the link to add an additional member.
 Repeat as necessary to add all the individuals who will provide services under the umbrella of the organization.